ETHICS & COMPLIANCE

 As it is a performance driver and a reflection of the company’s values, ENGIE has decided to place ethics at the core of its strategy, management and the professional practices of its employees.To make ethics a part of everyday strategies, management styles, and professional practices, the Group has adopted compliance policies and procedures to manage and control them.

-Our ethical principles
+Our 5 founding principles

 These five principles apply in every circumstance to: